Home | About me | Contact | What's new | Privacy | Search

 Route history

 The route to Bandera went through numerous changes in the first fifty years of the state highway system.
-When first designated around 1919, it was numbered SH 27.
+When first designated around 1919, it was numbered State Highway 27.
 By the mid '20s, it had been renumbered as SH 81.
 In 1938, it was changed yet again, this time to SH 16; this was likely done to avoid confusion with US 81, which also ran through San Antonio.

 The path this route took through the area also changed several times.
-It appears the original route may have used Fredericksburg Rd. to Cincinnati, then south on Zarzamora to Culebra and onto Bandera Rd.
+It appears the original route may have used Fredericksburg Rd. to Cincinnati Ave., then south on Zarzamora St. to Culebra Ave. and onto Bandera Rd.
+By 1927, the route looks to have been changed to use N Laredo St. to Poplar (then named Castro St.), then north on Zarzamora St. and west on Culebra Ave. to Bandera Rd.

 In the early '30s, the route appears to have gone back to Fredericksburg Rd., then across Woodlawn Ave. to Bandera Rd.
 By 1936 or so, the route was changed yet again, this time using Cincinnati Ave. to connect from Fredericksburg Rd. to Bandera Rd.
-It continued to use this route until the early '50s, when it was moved back to an improved Culebra to connect it to the new US 87 expressway (today's I-10.)
+It continued to use this route until the early '50s, when it was moved back to an improved Culebra Ave. to connect it to the new US 87 expressway (today's I‑10.)

 Culebra Rd. at I-10 looking west (ca. 1948)